Esri/storymap-journal/README.md

 console.log("Static ayout configuration values", app.data.getCurrentLayoutStaticConfig());
 ```

-Some events are also available:
+Some events are also available for you to navigate the Journal programmatically:

 ```
 require(["dojo/topic"], function(topic) {